spalka17/business-reviews-analysis/README.md

 This chart shows how the total number of reviews changed over the years.

-Review activity increased strongly during the earlier years of the dataset, reached its highest levels before 2020, and then declined in the later period.
+Review activity increased strongly during the earlier years of the dataset, reached its highest level in 2019, and declined in the later period.

 ### Evening Review Share by Business Group